karahanyilmazer/dcsem/README.md

 ```

 ### Defining the connectivity matrices A and C
 The files `Amat.txt` and `Cmat.txt` required to run the simulations can have two different formats.
-They can either be explicitly given.
+They can either be explicitly given or they can be "described" (see below).

 For example, the network shown below has two ROIs with connectivity between the upper and lower layers between the ROIs.